hashicorp/packer/website/source/docs/builders/profitbricks.html.md

 -   `image` (string) - ProfitBricks volume image.
 Only Linux public images are supported.
 Defaults to "Ubuntu-16.04".
 To obtain full list of available images you can use [ProfitBricks CLI](https://github.com/profitbricks/profitbricks-cli#image).

--   `password` (string) - ProfitBrucks password.
+-   `password` (string) - ProfitBricks password.
 This can be specified via environment variable `PROFITBRICKS_PASSWORD', if provided.
 The value definded in the config has precedence over environemnt variable.

 -   `username` (string) - ProfitBricks username.
 This can be specified via environment variable `PROFITBRICKS_USERNAME', if provided.
 The value definded in the config has precedence over environemnt variable.